 Mash Ingredients:

-- 2.5 lbs of russet potatoes, peeled and halved
+• 2 lbs russet potatoes, peeled and halved

 Instructions

-Melt the butter in the pan and add the onion, carrots, celery, mushrooms, and garlic; cook 5-7 minutes until the vegetables begin to soften.
+• Melt the butter (or use olive oil) in a pan over medium heat and add the onion, carrots, celery, and garlic; cook 5-7 minutes until the vegetables begin to soften.

-Add the beef and cook, breaking up large clumps, until it’s no longer pink.
+• Add the beef and cook, breaking up the large clumps, until it’s no longer pink.
 Remove any excess beef fat.

-Cook a few minutes more to warm up the peas.
+• Cook a few minutes more to warm up the peas and allow the flavors to merge.

-Transfer filling to an 8×11 casserole dish and set aside.
+• Taste and adjust for salt if necessary.
+Transfer filling to an 8×11 casserole dish.
+Set aside.

-Drain the water and add the potatoes back to the pot.
-Add the butter, cream, yogurt, egg yolks, salt, and pepper; mash together until you have a really smooth consistency.
+• Drain the water and add the potatoes back to the pot.
+Add the butter, cream, salt, and pepper; mash together until you have a really smooth consistency.

-Spread the mashed potato mixture over your meat and vegetable filling in your baking dish.
+• Spread the fluffy mashed potatoes over your meat and vegetable filling in your baking dish.

-Fluff the potatoes lightly with a fork, and sprinkle with freshly grated parmesan cheese.
+• Fluff the potatoes lightly with a fork (to create peaks that will brown in the oven) and sprinkle with freshly grated parmesan cheese.

-Place in the oven for 20 minutes until the pie is warmed through and the top is evenly browned.
-Watch carefully.
+• Place in the preheated oven for 20 minutes until the pie is warmed through and the top is evenly golden brown.
+You may need to turn your broiler on for a few minutes at the end to achieve really nice browning.
+Watch the pie carefully at this stage to ensure it doesn’t burn.

 Notes